Dynamic one-time delivery of critical data by small and sparse UAV swarms: a model problem for MARL scaling studies: Introduction

 Consider a search mission in which multiple Unmanned Aerial Vehicles (UAVs) survey a designated area with the goal of locating targets of interest and collecting associated data.
 The mission involves dynamic UAVs, static base stations, and entities that may interfere.
 After the search concludes and a base station or UAV obtains critical data, the scattered UAV swarm initiates a coordinated task to swiftly deliver the data to a base station at a known location.
 This return phase is the topic of the current work.
 The UAVs can communicate and control their motion.
 Moreover, the UAV swarm is sparse, meaning that the UAVs cannot generally form a static connected communication chain.
 Instead, they must physically move to relay and deliver data, similarly to a rugby team.

 In this work, a family of deterministic games is introduced that models the described problem and is suitable for scalability studies in Multi-Agent Reinforcement Learning (MARL).
 The formulation captures key elements of the real problem while introducing simplifications, most notably the assumption of perfect information.
-A handcrafted, well-performing, and robust baseline policy is introduced, and two MARL methods from the literature are trained and evaluated on scenarios involving up to nine UAVs.
+A handcrafted and well-performing baseline policy is introduced, and two MARL methods from the literature are trained and evaluated on scenarios involving up to nine UAVs.
 The latter are Multi-Agent Proximal Policy Optimization (MAPPO) \citep{MAPPO} and Multi-Agent Deep Deterministic Policy Gradient (MADDPG) \citep{MADDPG}.
-These algorithms have become popular in the literature as building blocks for MARL solutions, due to their good learning properties.
-Still, MARL is known for having scaling problems in the number of agents, see, e.g., \cite{gronauer2022multi}.
-After training, MAPPO remained competitive relative the baseline for up to seven agents and MADDPG up to five agents.
-Beyond these scales, both algorithms exhibited the expected degradation in performance.
+These methods are known for having good learning properties although MARL is known for having scaling problems in the number of agents, see, e.g., \cite{gronauer2022multi}.
 Four scenarios were evaluated, corresponding to the combination of isotropic or directed data links with the presence or absence of a jammer.